 Do you have enough landlord insurance?

-Getting the right amount of cover for the situations you may need is important.
-As is knowing what’s covered and not covered – the PDS and your insurance company will have the full details.
+Getting the right amount of coverage for the situations you may need is important.
+Knowing what’s covered and not covered is equally relevant – the PDS and your insurance company will have the full details.

-You can avoid the common pitfalls from being under-insured or not insured when renting your property either short-term or long-term by reviewing your cover annually, particularly if you have renovated or your circumstances have changed.
+You can avoid the common pitfalls of being underinsured or not insured when renting your property either short-term or long-term by reviewing your cover annually, particularly if you have renovated or your circumstances have changed.

 What’s covered in a landlord or short-term rental insurance policy